Seeing the dreaded,

-Since I value your time, I’m going to first recommend a path that’s the most likely to fix the problem for you quickly.
-Then, I’ll dig deeper and show you how to do all the fixes on your own manually.
+Since we value your time, we’re going to first recommend a path that’s the most likely to fix the problem for you quickly.
+Then, we’ll dig deeper and show you how to do all the fixes on your own manually.

 Step 1: Get In Touch With Your Web Host Provider

 Contacting your web host support is always a good idea…